Aviana/LunaUnitFrames/README.md

 THIS IS STILL BETA!
 THERE COULD STILL BE STUFF BROKEN!
 REPORT BUGS!
 This is LunaUnitFrames 3.

-Due to the interface code not being cleaned up PARTY & RAID frames are BROKEN!
-Please disable them and use the default ones for now.

 This Addon supports RealMobHealth. https://www.wowinterface.com/downloads/info24924-RealMobHealth.html